Texsel Greens (Ethiopian Kale)

 Germination: 90% Oct 2024 Packed for 2025

-Texsel Greens, also known as Ethiopian Kale or Brassica carinata, is a leafy green vegetable originating from Ethiopia.
-Known as habesha gomen in Ethiopia, and also as Abyssinian mustard or Texsel greens here, this cool plant is an African green in the cabbage family.
+Ethiopian Kale, also known as Texsel Greens originates in the Horn of Africa where it has been cultivated for centuries.
+Also known locally as habesha gomen in Ethiopia, and also as Abyssinian mustard or texsel greens here, this cool plant is an African green in the cabbage family.
 It is part of the Brassica family, related to kale, mustard greens, and cabbage.
 Texsel Greens are highly valued for their fast growth, high yield, and mild, slightly nutty flavor.

 Excellent raw in salads or as a base for wraps.
 Most often it is cooked as a sauté, stir-fry, or steamed for a tender and flavorful side dish.
 Added to soups and stews as a nutrient-rich component to the broths.